horia141/jupiter/docs/concepts.md

 ![Inbox calendar](assets/concepts-inbox-calendar.png)

 The inbox can get cluttered with time as you finish more and more tasks.
 The filtered views help a bit, but due to limitations in how Jupiter interacts with Notion, after some point there are performance issues.
 Some things you can do to do garbage collection is running:
-Task archival via `jupiter archive-done-tasks {user} {project}`.
+* Task archival via `jupiter archive-done-tasks {user} {project}`.
 This operation simply changes any tasks with the “Not Done” or “Done” status to the “Archived” status, which essentially makes them invisible.
-Task removal via `jupiter remove-archived-tasks {user} {project}`.
+* Task removal via `jupiter remove-archived-tasks {user} {project}`.
 This operation actually removes the tasks with the “Archived” status from Notion.
 They’ll be available in the Notion trash, but quite hard to recover.
 Note - this will be improved in the future.

 # Big Plans

 # Recurring Tasks

-Each project has big plans, recurring tasks, and the inbox.

-Finally there are tasks.

-Going back to the workspace level there are also vacations.